Shopify vs WordPress — Which Platform is Better?

 • Plus: negotiable, but usually $2,300 or $2,500 per month, depending on whether you pay annually or on a 3-year basis.

-(Paying upfront for a year on certain plans reduces your fees — when you do this, the ‘Basic,’ ‘Shopify’ and ‘Advanced’ plans work out at $29, $79 and $299 per month.)
+Paying upfront for a year on certain plans reduces your fees — when you do this, the ‘Basic,’ ‘Shopify’ and ‘Advanced’ plans work out at $29, $79 and $299 per month.

-Shopify pricing plans (March 2024)
+Shopify pricing table (November 2024)

-Shopify pricing table
+Shopify pricing plans

 As you might expect, the features you get access to on each Shopify plan vary according to the one you’re on, but a few key differences to be aware of are as follows: